cerdini/docker/README.md

-# pmOS dev env Dockerfile
+# pmos-dev-env Dockerfile

 ## Description
-...
-PostmarketOS devlopment environment Dockerfile.
+Dockerfile for Pmbootstrap devlopment environment used to build PostmarketOS.

 ## Build
-...
 You can build the Docker image with the following command :
 > docker build -t pmos-build-env .

 ## Usage
-...
 Container must be run with --privileged parameter :
 > docker run -it --privileged pmos-dev-env